selenaho/selenaho/README.md

 ## Hi, I'm Selena! 👋
-🎓 Sophomore at Hunter College, studying Computer Science with a minor in Economics
+🎓 Junior at Hunter College, studying Computer Science with a minor in Economics

 🔭 Aspiring Software Engineer, interested in exploring machine learning and product/project management